California sea lion: Intelligence and trainability

-A California sea lion at Central Park Zoo.
-It has climbed to the edge of its tank awaiting feeding, showing awareness of its regular feeding time.

 Because of their intelligence and trainability, California sea lions have been used by circuses and marine mammal parks to perform various tricks such as throwing and catching balls on their noses, running up ladders, or honking horns in a musical fashion.
 Trainers reward their animals with fish, which motivates them to perform.
 For ball balancing, trainers toss a ball at a California sea lion so it may accidentally balance it or hold the ball on its nose, thereby gaining an understanding of what to do.
 A California sea lion may go through a year of training before performing a behavior for the public.
 However, its memory allows it to perform a behavior even after three months of resting.
 Some organizations, such as the Humane Society of the United States and World Animal Protection, object to using California sea lions and other marine mammals for entertainment, claiming the tricks are "exaggerated variations of their natural behaviors" and distract the audience from the animal's unnatural environment.

 The California sea lion is used in military applications by the U.S. Navy Marine Mammal Program, including detecting naval mines and enemy divers.
 In the Persian Gulf, the animals can swim behind divers approaching a US naval ship and attach a clamp with a rope to the diver's leg.
 Navy officials say California sea lions can do this in seconds, before the enemy realizes what happened.
 Organizations like PETA believe that such operations put the animals in danger.
 However, the Navy insists that California sea lions are removed once their mission is complete.